mamedev/docs/source/basicuse/compilingmame.rst

 * Click 'Macintosh HD' (or whatever your Mac's hard disk is named) in the left pane of a **Finder** window, then open the **Library** folder and drag the **SDL2.framework** folder from the SDL disk image into the **Frameworks** folder

 Lastly to begin compiling, use Terminal to navigate to where you have the MAME source tree (*cd* command) and follow the normal compilation instructions from above in All Platforms.

+It's possible to get MAME working from 10.6, but a bit more complicated:

+* You'll need to install clang-3.7, ld64, libcxx and python27 from MacPorts
+* Then add these options to your make command or useroptions.mak:

+|
+| OVERRIDE_CC=/opt/local/bin/clang-mp-3.7
+| OVERRIDE_CXX=/opt/local/bin/clang++-mp-3.7
+| PYTHON_EXECUTABLE=/opt/local/bin/python2.7
+| ARCHOPTS=-stdlib=libc++
+|